vendia/blog/posts/2022-01-04-azure-eventing.md

 description: "Highlighting the value of Vendia Share's new Azure capabilities from both a cross-cloud data sharing and event-driven programming perspective."
 date: '2022-01-04'
 categories:
   - architecture
+  - azure
+  - data sharing
+  - vendia share
+  - use case
 authors:
   - James Gimourginas
 ---

 ## Updates